mdemin914/katz/README.md

 yarn start
 ```

+## Features

+### Frontend

+- Fetch cats
+- Render cats in a grid
+- Add cat to Cart
+- Remove cat from Cart
+- Show a cart
+  - clear the cart
+  - show the cart total

+### Backend

+- /api/cat
+  - fetch all the cats from the mock endpoint
+- /api/cats/filter
+  - filter the cats based on
+  - if the price is greater than the GTE param
+  - if the price is less than the LTE param
+  - if the cat name is contains the name param

 ## Testing

 I am a fan of end to end testing using a tool like Cypress.io, its a JS based solution that is a better version of Selenium.
 I would write a few positive and negative test cases that would cover the basic flows of the application.
 I would setup the deployment pipleline to run the test suite on a merge request into the production / staging branches and not deploy the app if any (or an acceptable percentage of test fail, sometimes tests are flaky and are false positives).